Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 Third-Party Wine Retailer Model

 A third-party seller can offer a wide variety of wines from different wineries.
 They are strictly retail.
-A third-party wine seller must also follow the steps a direct-to-consumer takes to have an ecommerce presence (see next section), but they have two additional core steps they must do to enter the ecommerce market.
+They must also follow the steps a direct-to-consumer takes to have an ecommerce presence (see next section).

 Direct-to-Consumer (D2C) Model